Himanshu2025/crm/README.md

 ## Backend :
 - Using Express framework ( It doesn't have a fixed structure )

-The given backend should be built in three different layers :
+The given backend has been built in three different layers :
- 1. Routes  - ( Receptionist )
+ 1. Routes
- 2. Controller - ( Waiter )
+ 2. Controller
- 3. Model - ( )
+ 3. Model
- 4. Config Folder ( Properties whose values can change )
+ 4. Config Folder
- 5. utils ( Reusable files )
+ 5. utils
 ### CRM application :
 - CRM application is a software solution which helps the company to achieve following things :
 	- Understand the user feedback